My “HIGH 54” Top Game Boy / Game Boy Color Games That Are Still Fun PLAYING NOW

 In Balloon Kid You play as a kid that holds onto balloons (hence the name) as you try to collect other balloons while trying to avoid things that will pop your balloons.
 Handles a bit like those old Joust games on the Atari and it’s another one of those simple, but kind of addictive, games that you can just jump in and out of whenever your looking for something to play for a short while.
 And sometimes that’s all I’m really looking for.

-Don’t let the cutesy plane fool ya —which kinda looks like a character that existed in the olden days of the Pixar Planes universe — this game doesn’t baby you with its difficulty & learning curve (ie. the plane handles in a way you quickly get a feel for without it ever losing its challenge + there is a precision required for this game and it is required right from the jump).
-One of those games that makes you want to keep trying again — which is a sign of one of those good games.
+Don’t let the cutesy plane fool ya (well, the cutesy plane from the gameplay, not the boring plane from the western cover art) —a cutesy plane that kinda looks like a character that existed in the olden days of the Pixar Planes universe (back when they were Pixel) — ‘Go!
+Go!
+Tank’ doesn’t baby you with its difficulty & learning curve (ie. the plane handles in a way you quickly get a feel for without it ever losing its challenge + there is a precision required for this game and it is required right from the jump).
+This is one of those games that makes you want to keep trying again — which is usually a sign of one of those “good” games.

 I’ve been underwhelmed by almost all the pre-PS1 Metal Gear Solid games (ie. like the one on the NES), so I went into trying out the Game Boy Color attempt with low expectations (especially since I’m emulating on a much bigger screen than an old GBC) — but — this game actually does a pretty good job capturing what made the PS1 Metal Gear Solid so good, while also working within the limitations of what a GBC could handle.